Tuesday, November 3, 2009

 Monday, September 21, 2009

-Taxi School - making a tv documentary
+Taxi School - a window into a multicultural world

 Like so many television ideas, the idea for an observational documentary about a taxi school started as a conversation between friends.
 An artist friend had fallen on hard times.
 He wanted to continue to produce his own work and he needed a way to finance it so he enrolled in taxi school.